Students are at the heart of all we do

 DoDEA operates as a field activity of the Office of the Secretary of Defense (Personnel and Readiness).
 It is headed by a director who oversees all agency functions from DoDEA headquarters in Alexandria, Virginia.
 DoDEA's schools are divided into 3 geographic areas: Europe, the Pacific, and the Americas.

-Schools submit annual reports of data, and every five years they host an on-site validation visit led by education experts from the United States.
-Following the on-site visits, the experts send a report that includes recommendations for improvements to each of the schools visited.
+All DoDEA school districts are accredited by Cognia (formerly AdvancED), which provides each district with an independent evaluation.
+Districts submit annual reports of data and every five years, they host an on-site validation visit led by education experts from the United States.
+Following the on-site visit, Cognia sends a report that includes observations and recommendations.
 DoDEA also conducts internal monitoring of educational programs to ensure high-quality implementation of new programs and overall effectiveness of existing programs.
 Monitoring activities may include, but are not limited to the following activities: surveys, interviews, focus groups, classroom observations and the analysis of achievement and training data.
-Currently 100% of DoDEA schools are accredited and in good standing.
+Currently, 100% of DoDEA districts are accredited and in good standing.